Skip to content

 return settings

-• Use Depend() to mark parameters as dependencies
+• Use Depend() to mark a parameter as a dependency.

 python